tungyen/Deep_learning_CV/Segmentation_3d/PointNet/README.md

 # PointNet/PointNet++ #
-First you should follow [My Dataset Guidance](https://github.com/tungyen/Deep_learning_CV/tree/master/Dataset) to download the chair dataset, ModelNet40, S3DIS, ShapeNet, and ScanNet.
+First you should follow [My Dataset Guidance](https://github.com/tungyen/Deep_learning_CV/tree/master/Dataset) to download the chair dataset, ModelNet40, S3DIS, and ShapeNet.

 For ShapeNet, there are two default arguments, class_choice and normal_channel.
 The first one control the category included in the dataset, while normal vector feature will be used when normal_channel is set as True.